Rental Certificate Compliance Verdict

 Move through these steps in order before you rely on optional routing, outreach, or vendor calls.

-Check the active window
+Check the certificate date against the active file.

-Get a next-step review
+Get a Philly file review

 Trust & review